May Is National Foster Care Month

 This May, in honor of National Foster Care Month, the Annie E. Casey Foundation is sharing select facts about foster care in America.
 The latest research tells us that:

-For hundreds of Americans, the focus on foster care does not fade after the month of May.
+For many Americans, the focus on foster care does not fade after the month of May.
 To help support three groups who navigate the system every day — kids in care, foster parents and child welfare professionals — the Annie E. Casey Foundation funds programs and research, tracks data, advocates for effective policies and compiles key resources.

 See the resource lists for: